tgrecojs/tgrecojs-static/posts/JestTest.md

 ---
-title: Unit Testing in Tape Vs. Jest
+title: Unit Testing ReactJS | Tape vs. Jest
 description:  After recently switching my unit tests from Tape to using Jest I decided to write a post on some of my experiences while teaching readers a lesson on testing!
 slug: tape-jest-testing
 author: Thomas Greco